 Happy Kids is an annual partner of Global Chess Festival.

-All day entertaining programs await visitors at the Global Chess Festival every year, including professional chess tournaments, simultaneous chess games, art shows, educational conferences and various entertaining programs for all ages.
-The Global Chess Festival has become a prestigious event in the past ten years – offering a full-day family experience built around the mystical board game.
-The creator and main organizer of the festival Judit Polgar, best female chess player of all time, invites everyone around the world to connect in chess related activities, in sports, arts, culture and entertainment.
+The Global Chess Festival is organised every year on the second Saturday of October.
+The Festival offers all day programs, including professional chess tournaments, simultaneous chess games, art shows, educational conferences and various entertaining programs for all ages.
+The Global Chess Festival in Budapest has become a prestigious event in the past years – offering a full-day family experience built around the mystical board game.
+The creator and main organiser of the festival Judit Polgar, best female chess player of all time, invites everyone around the world to connect in chess related activities, in sports, arts, culture and entertainment.
 Let us celebrate the diversity and the 1000 faces of chess!